mozilla-appmaker/appmaker/README.md

 NOTE: foreman's configuration file is Procfile in the root of the appmaker directory Foreman explanation: http://blog.daviddollar.org/2011/05/06/introducing-foreman.html

+NOTE FOR WINDOWS USERS: newer versions of Foreman may not work, and it is recommended to install v0.61.0, which is known to work.
+To install this specific version, use `gem install foreman -v0.61.0`

 ## How you can help

 * Fix issues by [submitting Pull Requests](#submitting-a-pull-request)